Deal or no deal

 payments each month.

-- Buy now, pay later - you don't make any
+- Deferred payment - you don't make any payments

-- If you only pay the minimum monthly repayment you won't pay off
+- If you only pay the minimum monthly repayment, you won't pay

 - The interest rate you'll be charged if you miss a payment or